tgollogly/portfolio/README.md

 ---

-*Designed and built by Thomas Gollogly.*
+*Designed and built by Thomas Gollogly.
+Licensed under the MIT License.*